Scrubs season 8: Production

 After a rumor-induced build-up to season eight, and it being believed that season seven was the last, ABC picked up Scrubs and announced it as a midseason replacement.
 The first episode aired January 6, 2009.

 The season's timeslot shifted from Scrubs being shown on Tuesdays at 9:00 pm and 9:30 pm to Wednesdays at 8:00 pm beginning with episode 11, "My Nah Nah Nah."
 The show performed most successfully on Wednesdays, with average viewing figures of 5.36 million an episode.

 To cut costs the writing staff was split into two groups, with the exception of Bill Lawrence, Neil Goldman and Garrett Donovan, and Bill Callahan: one group for the first seven episodes, and the second for the rest of the season.
 Since Goldman & Donovan, Callahan and Lawrence wrote an episode in the second half, the term was longer.
 Mike Schwartz and Mark Stegemann, two writers who had been on since season one, did not return to the writing staff, although Stegemann did return to direct one episode.
-For the episode "My Nah Nah Nah," writers who didn't work in season 8 were credited, since the episode was partially written/filmed in season 7.
+For the episode "My Nah Nah Nah," writers who did not work in season 8 were credited, since the episode was partially written/filmed in season 7.